Shubham-9213/Wonderful/README.md

 # Airbnb Clone – Rental Property Web Application
 ## 📖 About the Project

-This is a full-stack web application inspired by Airbnb that allows users to list properties for rent and book available listings.
-The project includes core features like user authentication, image uploads, property management, and booking capabilities.
+This is a full-stack web application inspired by Airbnb that allows users to list properties for rent available listings.
+The project includes core features like user authentication, image uploads, property management.

 It is built using Node.js, Express.js, MongoDB, and EJS for server-side rendering.
 The goal is to simulate a simplified version of Airbnb and understand how large-scale platforms manage users, data, and real-time interactions.